imrann/credilioNewsApp/README.md

 CI/CD:
-- Simply use the git url for this repo and embede in codemagic to build the .apk file
+- Simply use the git url for this repo and integrate it in codemagic to build the .apk file